zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_server.md

      # Service account id. if service account is enabled, this information is required.
      user: <Service account ID>

      # Service account password. if service account is enabled, this information is required.
      password: <Service account password>
     ```

-## Zowe Chat Tool Configuration
+## Chat tool configuration

 Zowe Chat's chat tool configuration varies depending on your choice of chat tool.